Easy Blackberry Sourdough Muffins

 • Mix the dry ingredients.
 In a large mixing bowl, whisk the flour, sugar, baking powder, and salt until well combined.

 • Add wet ingredients.
 Add the vegetable oil (or melted butter), milk, egg, and sourdough starter to the dry ingredients.
 Then, stir gently until just combined.
-The batter should be thick and smooth, but be careful not to overmix, as this can make the muffins dense.
+Be careful not to overmix, as this can make the muffins dense.

 • Add the blackberries.
 With a spatula, carefully mix the blackberries into the batter without smashing them.
 This helps spread the berries evenly in the batter.